lp-wan/archi/revised-schc-architecture.md

 **Case B: SCHC as an Application Service.**  The Instance is invoked by the application's processing pipeline, compressing data that does not affect the network stack processing.
 The application calls the Instance as a library function, in an order the application dictates.
 No Dispatch, or Discriminator is needed.
 The Instance's Invocation Context is the application's processing stage.

-The same core architectural concepts (Instance, Context, Rule, Stratum, Domain) apply in both cases.
-What differs is the routing and configuration mechanism:
-  Carrier Layer, Discriminator and Dispatcher apply only to Case A.

 # Architecture